Connections-Business-Directory/Connections/README.md

 Yes it is.
 Connections Business Directory comes with many user supplied translations.
 We use Transifex to manage translations.
 This service make it easy for us manage and easy for you to translate.
 To read more, see [this page](http://connections-pro.com/documentation/connections/translation/).

 ## Changelog ##

+### 8.4.5 09/25/2015 ###
+* NEW: Update the Profile template to support the Template Customizer.
+* BUG: Require the plugin update API in remote viewing of system info.
+* BUG: Prevent duplicate content on single entry profile detail page.
+* TWEAK: Add the cn-gmap class to the map block so it can easily be selected with CSS.
+* OTHER: Correct misspelling.

 ### 8.4.4 09/17/2015 ###
 * TWEAK: Remove use of deprecated like_escape() throughout.